crate/crate/docs/general/ddl/generated-columns.rst

 It is possible to define columns whose value is computed by applying a *generation expression* in the context of the current row.
-The generation expression can reference the values of other columns.
+The generation :ref:`expression <gloss-expression>` can reference the values of other columns.

 .. rubric:: Table of contents